 The family lived mostly in Mumbai.
 Her husband, a progressive thinker and freedom fighter, stood by her wholeheartedly when she wanted to pursue education and music.

 She became a student of Nature Cure when her younger sister got married to Ganesa Sharma, a revolutionary Nature Cure educator.
-She also learnt from Ganesa Sharma’s father, Acharya Lakshmana Sharma of Pudukottai, considered the father of Nature Cure in India and the author of the magnum opus “Practical Nature Cure”.
+She also learnt from Ganesa Sharma’s father, Acharya Lakshmana Sarma of Pudukottai, considered the father of Nature Cure in India and the author of the magnum opus “Practical Nature Cure”.

 She also shared forward her knowledge of Nature Cure.
 It was lived wisdom and came effortlessly to her.
 Whenever a student came to her for an autograph, she would write the core tenets of Nature Cure before signing off.

 She joined the Central College of Carnatic Music in Chennai in 1955 and secured the Sangeetha Vidvan degree.
 In addition to Carnatic classical music, she learnt Hindustani music in 1958 and Rabindra music in 1963.
 She was excellent as a vocalist and a Veena player.
 For more than 40 years, she was a performer for All India Radio.